 Elvis the pinkie-ringed druggie, doing karate chops from the Vegas stage, was the pursuit of happiness eating its own tail.
 And it was right around then that America began to create the template for the society we have today, which is dominated by the twin demons of addiction and advertising.
 “Fake news” isn’t just fake information; it’s commercials — lies — consuming the culture of reality.
 And what are Donald Trump’s policies, really, but a series of reflexive hate gestures (I hate Obamacare!
 I hate the media!
 I hate our NATO allies!
 I hate immigrants and Muslims!
 I hate climate-change science!) turned into an addictive revenge thriller.
 He’s addicted to the hate, and his supporters are addicted to him.
 They’re addicted to the Fat Orange Elvis.

-“Promised Land” is a searching, flawed, let’s-try-this-on-and-see-how-it-looks movie.
-At times, it veers too close to being a standard Elvis chronicle, and at others its insight into our national neurosis may strike you as a tad ethereal.
+“The King” is a searching, impassioned, let’s-try-this-on-and-see-how-it-looks movie.
 It’s an essay in the form of an investigation.
 Yet it’s the definition of tasty food for thought, and with the right handling there should be a modest but eager audience for it, one that’s more than ready to respond to the optimism at its core.
 Elvis, after all, may have lost his faith, but the difference between Elvis and America is that we still have time to get ours back.